A Sentiment Consolidation Framework for Meta-Review Generation: Sentiment Consolidation Over Multiple Opinionated Documents

-To get more annotated judgements, we split the annotation task into two phases: extracting content and sentiment expressions, and predicting other components of judgements, and leverage GPT-4 to accomplish this with in-context learning as there is not enough data to train specific models.
-Specifically, we design prompts for GPT-4\footnote{The version of GPT-4 in the paper is gpt-4-0613 in default.}, which is currently one of the most powerful LLMs, with few-shot prompting to get the content and sentiment expressions which express the judgements in annotation documents (the prompt template is in~\appref{sec:appendix_prompt_expressions}), and get the predictions of other judgement components (the prompt template is in ~\appref{sec:appendix_prompt_judgement_predicts}).
-We present average agreement of GPT-4 with the two human annotators in~\figref{gpt4-agreement}\footnote{More results are in~\tabref{gpt4_agreement_metareviews}, \tabref{gpt4_agreement_official_reviews} and \tabref{gpt4_agreement_discussions} in \appref{sec:appendix_agreement_correlation}.}.
-We can see that annotation results by GPT-4 have a high agreement with human annotation results, which means that GPT-4 can be qualified to do the annotation on meta-reviews and official reviews.
-It is also clear that GPT-4 cannot have high agreement with human annotators on annotating discussions.
-This may be because that judgements in discussion documents are usually to rebuttal and not easy to detect, which is consistent in human annotation.
-Moreover, it is clear that GPT-4 has lowest agreement with human annotators on convincingness levels in~\figref{gpt4-agreement} while human annotators have the lowest agreement on convincingness levels in~\figref{iaa}.
-This may be because that convincingness is subjective.
+To get more annotated judgements for further experiments and analysis and investigate whether LLMs can be prompted to identify and extract judgements, we split the annotation task into two sub-tasks, extracting content and sentiment expressions and predicting other components of judgements, and use GPT-4~\citep{gpt4_2023} with in-context learning (see full prompts in \appref{sec:appendix_prompt_expressions} and \ref{sec:appendix_prompt_judgement_predicts} respectively for the two sub-tasks).\footnote{The version of GPT-4 we use is gpt-4-0613.} We present the average agreement of GPT-4 with the two human annotators in~\figref{gpt4-agreement}.\footnote{More agreement results are in~\tabref{gpt4_agreement_metareviews}, \tabref{gpt4_agreement_official_reviews} and \tabref{gpt4_agreement_discussions} in \appref{sec:appendix_agreement_correlation}.} We can see GPT-4 has a moderate agreement with human annotators for meta-reviews and official reviews, but a low agreement for discussions.
+We suspect this may be because the discussions often contain rebuttals which have a different language to reviews or meta-reviews and extracting judgements from them may be more difficult.
+Interestingly, we also see that GPT-4 has a poor agreement in terms of convincingness (\figref{gpt4-agreement}), although the human inter-annotator agreement isn't strong in the first place (\figref{iaa}).
+These observations suggest convincingness is perhaps a subjective assessment.